PaulieB14/polymarket-subgraph-analytics/README.md

 ### Enhanced Data Transformation with Human-Readable Names and Orderbook Data

-**NEW**: With the Polymarket Names subgraph and the advanced Orderbook & Market Microstructure subgraph, you can now build comprehensive trading dashboards with human-readable market titles and real-time market depth data!
+**NEW**: With the Polymarket Names subgraph and the advanced Orderbook subgraphs, you can now build comprehensive trading dashboards with human-readable market titles and real-time market depth data!

 #### Advanced Market Card with Orderbook Data
 ```javascript